Egypt awaits poll results, Tahrir protest planned

 Kamal al-Ganzouri, asked by the army to form a "national salvation government", aims to complete the task in the next day or two, but has acknowledged that five presidential candidates had turned down invitations to join his cabinet.

+Protesters who returned to Tahrir last month say the army should step aside now, instead of appointing Ganzouri, 78, who was a premier for Mubarak in the 1990s.

+Mohamed Taha, 46, an accountant who supports the liberal Egyptian Bloc, said the election showed that young activists had failed to present a viable programme.
+"Their revolution was stolen and they are stuck searching for who stole it," he said.

-(Additional reporting by Yasmine Saleh, Shaimaa Fayed, Maha El Dayan, Tom Perry and Dina Zayed; Writing by Alistair Lyon and; Peter Millership)
+(Additional reporting by Yasmine Saleh, Shaimaa Fayed, Maha El Dayan, Tom Perry and Dina Zayed; Writing by Alistair Lyon; Editing by Peter Millership and Andrew Roche)